TBF-RnD/alpha/README.md

+_This is work in progress and only outlines the scope of what I am trying to achieve_

 # Alpha - the Study of Esoteric Input Methods
 The alpha project is an attempt to create a framework for research and experimentation on Esoteric input methods.